apparatusjazz/Spotify-Transcriber-Tool/README.md

+### Spotify Transcriber Tool

 This app is a transcribing tool for Spotify aimed at musicians to help transcribe and learn music.
+It allows you to login to your Spotify account and use easy playback tools to help navigate any song.

+Features:

+* Save points and navigate to saved points with easy controls
+* Loop between two points
+* Skip through song in time increments
+* Convenient keyboard shortcuts for all controls

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+First, cd into the authorization directory and run command below to start server for Spotify access.
+Note: In the server.js file, you must add your client_id and client_secret which can be obtained by creating a Spotify Developers account.

+### `node server.js`

 ### `npm start`